Seebeck Effect in Nanomagnets: Abstract

 \section{Abstract}

-We present a theory of the Seebeck effect in nanoscale ferromagnets with dimensions smaller than the spin diffusion length.
-The spin accumulation generated by a temperature gradient strongly affects the thermopower.
-We also identify a correction arising from the transverse temperature gradient induced by the anomalous Ettingshausen effect.
-The effect of an induced spin-heat accumulation gradient is considered as well.
-The importance of these effects for nanoscale ferromagnets is illustrated by \emph{ab initio} calculations for dilute ferromagnetic alloys.
+We present a theory of the Seebeck effect in nanomagnets with dimensions smaller than the spin diffusion length, showing that the spin accumulation generated by a temperature gradient strongly affects the thermopower.
+We also identify a correction arising from the transverse temperature gradient induced by the anomalous Ettingshausen effect and an induced spin-heat accumulation gradient.
+The relevance of these effects for nanoscale magnets is illustrated by \textit{ab initio} calculations on dilute magnetic alloys.

 \keywords{Suggested keywords}